Mao Zedong: Cultural Revolution

-It was during this period that Mao chose Lin Biao, who seemed to echo all of Mao's ideas, to become his successor.
+It was during this period that Mao chose Lin Biao to become his successor.
 Lin was later officially named as Mao's successor.
 By 1971, a divide between the two men had become apparent.
-Official history in China states that Lin was planning a military coup or an assassination attempt on Mao.
 Lin Biao died on 13 September 1971, in a plane crash over the air space of Mongolia, presumably as he fled China, probably anticipating his arrest.
 The CCP declared that Lin was planning to depose Mao and posthumously expelled Lin from the party.
 At this time, Mao lost trust in many of the top CCP figures.
 The highest-ranking Soviet Bloc intelligence defector, Lt.
-Gen. Ion Mihai Pacepa claimed he had a conversation with Nicolae Ceaușescu, who told him about a plot to kill Mao Zedong with the help of Lin Biao organised by the KGB.
+Gen. Ion Mihai Pacepa claimed he had a conversation with Nicolae Ceaușescu, who told him about a plot to kill Mao with the help of Lin Biao organised by the KGB.

-Despite being considered a feminist figure by some and a supporter of women's rights, documents released by the US Department of State in 2008 show that Mao declared women to be a "nonsense" in 1973, in conversation with Henry Kissinger, joking that "China is a very poor country.
-We don't have much.
-What we have in excess is women. ...
-Let them go to your place.
-They will create disasters.
-That way you can lessen our burdens."
-When Mao offered 10 million women, Kissinger replied by saying that Mao was "improving his offer".
-Mao and Kissinger then agreed that their comments on women be removed from public records, prompted by a Chinese official who feared that Mao's comments might incur public anger if released.

-In 1969, Mao declared the Cultural Revolution to be over, although various historians in and outside of China mark the end of the Cultural Revolution—as a whole or in part—in 1976, following Mao's death and the arrest of the Gang of Four.
+In 1969, Mao declared the Cultural Revolution to be over.
+Various historians mark the end of the Cultural Revolution in 1976, following Mao's death and the arrest of the Gang of Four.
 The Central Committee in 1981 officially declared the Cultural Revolution a "severe setback" for the PRC.
-It is often looked at in all scholarly circles as a greatly disruptive period for China.
-Despite the pro-poor rhetoric of Mao's regime, his economic policies led to substantial poverty.

-Estimates of the death toll during the Cultural Revolution, including civilians and Red Guards, vary greatly.
 An estimate of around 400,000 deaths is a widely accepted minimum figure, according to Maurice Meisner.
 MacFarquhar and Schoenhals assert that in rural China alone some 36 million people were persecuted, of whom between 750,000 and 1.5 million were killed, with roughly the same number permanently injured.